 The Green Mount is notably lighter than other options, which makes a difference when moving the hose and nozzle around food plots, hard-to-reach areas, or while navigating fencing.
 The rubber grip was comfortable to hold and did not become slippery when wet.
 The lightweight, smaller design meant that people with all hand sizes could easily change features.
 The trigger lock was also simple to engage with two hands.

-With so many options on the market and a wide variety of price points, finding the right garden hose nozzle to meet your budget and needs can be challenging.
+With such a diverse market, deciding on the right garden hose nozzle for your budget and needs can feel overwhelming.
 Choosing the right product requires knowing what features you need and what you'll want to spend.
-Our many hours of testing can help you take that knowledge and make the right decision for your home and garden.
+We hope our many hours of testing will help guide you through that knowledge and make you feel confident in choosing what's right for your home and garden.

 — Bix Firer